Honey

-Due to the limited size of organic farmland in the UK it is almost impossible to attain organic certification here.
-There is no organic honey produced in the UK that we know of.
-However, we produce and source our honey in areas with very little exposure to chemicals such as national parks and nature reserves.
+Due to the limited size of organic farmland in the UK it is almost impossible to attain organic certification here and there is no organic honey produced in the UK that we know of.
+However, we produce and source our honey in areas with very little exposure to chemicals, such as national parks and nature reserves.

 Although we and some of our suppliers do have some Black Bees in the hives the majority of honey comes from other strains.
-This is due to the relatively tiny population and their lack of popularity with honey producers.
+This is due to the relatively tiny population and their lack of popularity with honey producers because of poor temperament.

 Honey’s antimicrobial quality is measured by the term “Total Activity" (TA).
 The higher the TA score the greater the antimicrobial strength.
-Most unpasteurised and coarse filtered (raw) honey types possess some activity level, usually on a scale from 1 to 20.
+Most unpasteurised and coarse filtered honey types possess some activity level, usually on a scale from 1 to 20.
 Honeys with Total Activity over 10+ are considered to have substantial antimicrobial properties.
-The test results for individual varieties can be found on their product pages.
+We've tested our honeys in the past and British Autumn has shown the highest activity levels.

 To preserve the good stuff in honey don't mix with boiling water.
 Honey will dissolve in temperatures of 40-50°C so just use warm water instead.